-I am an Assistant Professor, International Political Economy at SAIS – Johns Hopkins.
+I am an Assistant Professor, International Political Economy at SAIS – Johns Hopkins University.
+You can read my CV here.

 I teach classes on Indian Politics and Comparative Politics.